 Well, for starters, returning to university and being a student again is an exciting affair.
-But on a serious note, here are some reasons why you should considering studying a masters’ degree:
+But on a serious note, here are some reasons why you should be considering studying a masters’ degree:

 Having a relevant postgraduate qualification could give you a competitive edge in the job market.
 A higher-level qualification shows your ability to commit to an intense period of study.
 It demonstrates that you possess the motivation to develop your skills to succeed in your chosen field.
 If you’re already working in your preferred industry, a postgraduate qualification can lead to career progression as your employer may recognise and reward your commitment.